Earwax Removal Services

 So how do we get rid of earwax?
 For people who lead active lifestyles and have a healthy diet, earwax production is normal.
 Earwax is cleared by a natural process of physics in your jaw, as you eat or talk.
 This movement naturally expels earwax.
 As such, most hearing specialists will advise that you simply leave earwax alone and let your body do its own thing.

-However, there are instances where there may be an overproduction of earwax.
+However, there are instances where there may be an overproduction of cerumen.
 One such instance is if you tend to remove your earwax regularly.
 Regular earwax removal is a signal to your body to produce more earwax – which may make you want to remove the earwax, thus causing a cycle of earwax overproduction and removal!

 Earwax blockage could contribute to hearing loss.
 You may keep your ears clean by washing your outer ears with a warm washcloth.
 During your showers, if you let warm water trickle lightly into your ears, this could soften up and loosen earwax.

 Professional Earwax Removal in Chicago Area

 If you aren’t removing your earwax regularly, but it has overproduced to the point of irritation or obstructing your hearing, then it’s time to visit us at Elite Hearing Center.

 Dr. Douglas Steinberg is proficient in removing earwax.
 He implements a variety of techniques to successfully remove earwax from an occluded ear canal.
 The most common method is using a curette (small tool with a looped end), which is inserted into the ear canal and removes the wax.
 To properly visualize the earwax within the canal, Dr. Steinberg uses a powerful light and magnification.
 When necessary, Dr. Steinberg also uses suction or other instruments to remove earwax.

 For ear wax removal Chicago area, Elite Hearing has you covered.
 Schedule an appointment today.